 Pinterest's main benefit to business is how good it is for driving traffic to external sites.
 Each image, video or product pinned to a board is automatically hyperlinked to its source.
 433 million Pinterest users use the platform for shopping inspiration and to plan purchases each month.
 Users are actively looking for new things, new ideas and often ready to make their next purchase.

 Unlike Facebook, users don’t view brand content as an interruption to their viewing, but as an opportunity and an inspiration.

 Excitingly, 97% of searches on the platform are unbranded meaning users are open to new things, they come looking for something not a particular brand, they are looking to be inspired by new ideas.
 In addition, 46% of users in the UK said they use the platform to discover new brands and products making it particularly useful for small business and start ups.

 With each pin being linked directly to the sellers website, this offers sellers a valuable opportunity to generate traffic from active buyers to your site.
 For this reason, referral traffic from Pinterest can be far higher than that from other platforms, like Twitter or YouTube.

-Pinterest is not only good at driving traffic to your website, but it also has a higher conversion rate than other platforms.
-50% of users reported that they had bought a product after seeing it on Pinterest and it’s not just online sale, as 91% of users said they used the platform to plan offline sales.
+Pinterest has a higher conversion rate than other platforms.
+50% of users reported that they had bought a product after seeing it on Pinterest and it’s not just online sale, as 93% of users said they used the platform to plan offline sales.

-Because users are easily able to view content that really interests and inspires them, Pinterest users are not just viewing product retailers’ websites, they are also buying, and the number of conversions is increasing.
-Conversions on Pinterest grew by 300% between January and August 2020.
+Since users are easily able to view content that really interests and inspires them, Pinterest users are not just viewing products on retailers’ websites, they are also buying, and the number of conversions is increasing - three times the conversions versus competing social platforms.